Publications

 Books

 Bode, I. and Huelss, H. (2022).
 Autonomous Weapons Systems and International Norms.
-McGill – Queen’s University Press.
+Montreal: McGill – Queen’s University Press.

 Book chapters